Pawan2061/inv-bank/README.md

 # Invoice + Bank Reconciliation POC

-This is a Next.js proof-of-concept app that:
+This is  Next.js proof-of-concept app that:
 - stores invoices and bank statement rows in PostgreSQL,
 - uses Drizzle ORM for schema + queries,
 - runs a deterministic matching workflow,